alpha-bytes/zs50-content/lectures/week4.md

         // if all fields are non-null, return true return false;
 }
 ```

-Now we have a method with some power!🏋 So, imagine you have a need to validate that a list of fields are non-null in various types of SObjects (Account, Contact, Lead, etc.).
-Rather than re-implementing (read: re-writing) all that logic in various classes for each SObject type, now you can simply have those classes extend the SObjectDomain class and they get automatic access to the `fieldsAreNotNull()` method.

-Revisiting our stated benefits above, this makes your code more:
+Now we have a method with some power!🏋  Revisiting our stated benefits above, this makes your code more:

+1. **Efficient**.
+You've reduced the code you need to write from *n* to a constant of *1*.
-1) **Stable**.
-Because you're not duplicating logic in multiple areas, there are less places for things to go wrong.
-You have also defined an iron-clad contract.
-2) **Flexible**.
-If you do find a bug there's one place to fix it.
+2. **Stable**.
+There are less places for things to go wrong, and if you do find a bug there's one place to fix it.
 Or maybe you find a more efficient way to implement the logic - again, you only need to refactor in one place.
+3. **Extensible**.
 Suppose you find other common things that all subclasses can benefit from - just add another method in one place and, boom 💥, all subclasses get access to it.
 Finally, **any methods that use the superclass as a return type or argument type can leverage the power of polymorphism.**

 That last one's a big one.
 If you have a method that you know needs to utilize some functionality in SObjectDomain, but you don't necessarily know at write-time what *concrete* type you'll be getting, the superclass is your best friend: